Thomas Donohoe: Miscellaneous

 Thomas Donohoe's story was told by Storm Huntley on the Riverside Show, the first program broadcast on the launch night of STV Glasgow.

+Donohoe has been mentioned in Early Day Motions in the U.K. and the Scottish Parliaments.

 A short clip, featuring a relation of Donohoe's second wife, assessing the competing claims of Donohoe and Charles Miller.

 In 2015, in the Rio de Janeiro International Short Film Festival, a Portuguese movie about Bangu and Thomas Donohoe called "Bola Para Seu Danau" ("Ball For Your Danau") won the Curta Rio Award together with 9 other short films about the city.
 "Seu Danau" was Donohoe's Brazilian nickname.

 Alex Salmond, former First Minister of Scotland, gave an interview to a Brazilian newspaper around the time of the 2014 Scottish independence referendum.
 In the article, Salmond mentions Donohoe's place in Brazilian football.

+The navy blue colour of Bangu’s third football shirt, for the 2023/24 season, is in honour of Donohoe’s Scottish roots.

 Donohoe is related, via his grandfather, to the Irish Republican, Michael Dwyer (1772-1825), the Wicklow Chieftain.

 Rogerio Melo's collection of videos and news articles.
 They are mostly from around the time of the unveiling of Donohoe's statue in Bangu.